ANUSA Legal Service Charter

 Vision, Aims and Values

-4. It will seek to be accessible for our student clients irrespective of background, and respectful and appropriate taking into account the diversity of the student body: including students represented by the ANUSA departments.
+iv.
+It will seek to be accessible for our student clients irrespective of background, and respectful and appropriate considering the diversity of the student body: including students represented by the ANUSA Departments.

-5. The values of the ANUSA Legal Service include those embodied in the ANUSA Code of Conduct.
+v.
+The values of the ANUSA Legal Service include those embodied in the ANUSA Code of Conduct and ANUSA Legal Service Code of Conduct.

 • Accessible student focussed service